yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 ## Analysing the plots

 That's a lot of information!
 Let's attack this in sections and see what questions these plots can help us answer.
-The *scratchbook* {% icon galaxy-scratchbook %} may help here to look at the different plots at the same time!

 {% snippet faqs/galaxy/features_scratchbook.md %}